Soledad Fire

 The Soledad Fire was a wildfire that burned 1,525 acre south of Agua Dulce and northeast of Santa Clarita in Los Angeles County, California in the United States during the 2020 California wildfire season.
-The fire started on July 5, 2020 and caused the complete closure of State Route 14 in both directions throughout the day as the fire grew to 1,498 acres.
+The fire started on July 5, 2020, and caused the complete closure of State Route 14 in both directions throughout the day as the fire grew to 1,498 acres.
 The fire also at a point threatened over 4,795 structures, although only 9 homes were formally threatened by the direct fireline.
-The cause of the fire is currently under investigation.
+As of 2025, the cause of the fire remains in question.

-Events
+Progression

 First reported at around 3:30 pm on Sunday, July 5, off of State Route 14 on the south side of the highway, the Soledad Fire was seen only burning a single acre.
 However within several hours would rapidly expand to over 800 acres due to the hot, dry weather conditions and the topography of the area.
 State Route 14 was soon closed between Soledad Canyon Road and Escondido Canyon Road throughout the day as the fire at one point crossed the major thoroughfare as it rapidly burned to the northeast.
 Mandatory evacuation orders were put in place for neighborhoods from Agua Dulce Canyon Road to Briggs and Soledad Canyon to the 14 Freeway that remained in place throughout the day.
 By evening time, the fire was reported to be over 1,100 acres and 0% contained.